misto/Write-Yourself-a-Scheme-in-Scala/2_parsing.markdown

 string literals that will serve as the basic building blocks for our parser.

 We again start with an object, but this time let it extend `RegexParsers`.
-A `RegexParser` skips whitespace characters by default, but for .. purposes, we want to do this ourselves, so we disable the skipping of whitespace by setting the value to false.
+A `RegexParser` skips whitespace characters by default, but for pedagogical purposes, we want to do this ourselves, so we disable the skipping of whitespace by setting the value to false.
 The `override` keyword is necessary whenever we override a concrete method or value.